 Austin also benefits from its geographic location.
 It is easily accessible to more parts of the country.
 Douglas Merritt, the CEO of Splunk, recently moved here for that reason alone.

 All over the news, it’s plain to see that California is a problem for tech.
 The cost of living in Silicon Valley is through the roof.
 California also has the highest income tax in the country.
 Texas has literally no state income tax and far less regulation with more affordable land to buy, making moving to Austin an easy decision.
 The other perks of Austin make life complete.
+There’s a reason why so many people are moving to Austin after all.

 Elon Musk is coming into Austin in a big way.
 In 2020, he announced the company would build a second Gigafactory like the one in Nevada.
 Here he plans to make the Tesla Cybertruck and Tesla Simi, as well as the Model 3 and Model Y models for the eastern half of the country.